lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ~~~
 {: artwork-name="RFC5958-OneAsymmetricKey-asn.1-structure" title="OneAsymmetricKey as defined in [RFC5958]"}

-When a composite private key is conveyed inside a `OneAsymmetricKey` structure (version 1 of which is also known as PrivateKeyInfo) [RFC5958], the `privateKeyAlgorithm` field SHALL be set to the corresponding composite algorithm identifier defined according to {{alg-parms}} and its parameters field MUST be absent.
+When a composite private key is conveyed inside a `OneAsymmetricKey` structure (version 1 of which is also known as PrivateKeyInfo) [RFC5958], the `privateKeyAlgorithm` field SHALL be set to the corresponding composite algorithm identifier defined according to {{sec-alg-parms}} and its parameters field MUST be absent.
 The `privateKey` field SHALL contain the OCTET STRING representation of the serialized composite private key as per {{sec-serialize-privkey}}.
 The `publicKey` field remains OPTIONAL.
 If the `publicKey` field is present, it MUST be a composite public key as per {{sec-serialize-pubkey}}.

-Some applications might need to reconstruct the `SubjectPublicKeyInfo` or `OneAsymmetricKey` objects corresponding to each component key individually, for example if this is required for invoking the underlying primitive. {{alg-parms}} provides the necessary mapping between composite and their component algorithms for doing this reconstruction.
+Some applications might need to reconstruct the `SubjectPublicKeyInfo` or `OneAsymmetricKey` objects corresponding to each component key individually, for example if this is required for invoking the underlying primitive. {{sec-alg-parms}} provides the necessary mapping between composite and their component algorithms for doing this reconstruction.

 Component keys of a composite MUST NOT be used in any other type of key or as a standalone key.
 For more details on the security considerations around key reuse, see {{sec-cons-key-reuse}}.

-# Algorithm Identifiers and Parameters {#alg-parms}
+# Algorithm Identifiers and Parameters {#sec-alg-parms}

 This section lists the algorithm identifiers and parameters for all Composite ML-DSA algorithms.